November 13, 2013

 Plan ahead to make your pet's trip safe

-If you decide to travel with your pet to Hawaii, Canada, or Mexico, you'll need to make some plans and preparations before you leave.
+If you decide to travel with your pet to Alaska, Hawaii, Canada, or Mexico, you'll need to make some plans and preparations before you leave.
 It might take a little research, but it's worth it to ensure a smooth trip for your pet with no last-minute surprises.
 Note: If you are traveling with a bird, be aware of a special U.S. requirement.

 Think twice about taking your pet